PaulSonOfLars/gotgbot/samples/README.md

 `TOKEN="<your_token_here>" WEBHOOK_DOMAIN="<your_domain_here>"  WEBHOOK_SECRET="<random_string_here>" go run .`
 Then, simply send /start to your bot; if it replies, you've successfully set up webhooks!

+## samples/inlinequeryBot

+This bot is as basic as inline query bots can get.
+It simply links the bot library every time.

 ## samples/middlewareBot

 This bot shows how to effectively use middlewares to modify and intercept HTTP requests to the bot API server.